thingsboard/thingsboard.github.io/_includes/templates/iot-gateway/remote-creating-connector-modbus.md

         title: Click "**Connectors configuration**" button on the right panel.
     ===
         image: /images/gateway/dashboard/gateway-getting-started-modbus-8-ce.png,
-        title: Fill in "**Name**", "**Type**" and "**Logging level**" fields, paste your connector configuration into **Configuration** field and click on **Save** button.
+        title: Click the "**+**" button, fill in "**Name**", "**Type**" and "**Logging level**" fields, paste your connector configuration into **Configuration** field and click on **Save** button.
     ===
         image: /images/gateway/dashboard/gateway-getting-started-modbus-9-ce.png,
-        title: Connector added.
+        title: Connector has been successfully added.
     ===
         image: /images/gateway/dashboard/gateway-getting-started-modbus-10-ce.png,
-        title: Enable created connector.
+        title: Toggle the switch to enable the connector.
 '
 %}

 {% include images-gallery.liquid showListImageTitles="true" imageCollection=addNewConnector %}

-After the steps above, your gateway will receive the configuration, apply it, and synchronize the state with the remote (you will be able to see the synchronization status of connector configuration in the **Configuration** column).
+Following the steps outlined, your gateway will receive and apply the new configuration.
+It will then synchronize its state with the remote server.
+You can view the synchronization status of the connector configuration in the "**Configuration**" column, which will indicate whether the gateway is successfully aligned with the remote settings.

 Also, you can see the connector logs to make sure that connector works, for this purpose, use the following steps:
 {% assign seeConnectorLogs = '